Keota City Government

-There are numerous city codes and ordinances which govern the actions of residents of Keota.
+There are numerous city ordinances which govern the actions of residents of Keota.
 The information listed on this website is general in nature and should not be construed as law.
 For complete information, please see the City Clerk for a copy of the City Codes of Operation.

 Parking on city streets is allowed overnight, but vehicles may not be parked for long periods of time for storage on city streets.
 Vehicles in disrepair and unusable are to be removed from property within the city.

 Snow should be removed from all sidewalks within a reasonable amount of time following a snowfall.
 If snow is not removed

 the City may do so and assess the costs against the property owner and collected in the same manner as property tax.